hughbris/grave-theme-txt/README.md

 ```
 _They seem to do OK without the `icon brands` classes._

+> **Danger!
+Danger!** Be aware that pages which don't use FA shortcodes won't load FontAwesome's styles, so any icons you try to add with raw HTML probably won't render correctly.
+However, I've added a backstop for all such templates in this theme.
+It will check the theme `conformance` setting and then the Shortcode plugin's `fontawseome.url` and load that CSS if required.
+It also happens that this theme's footer has FA icons in raw HTML/Twig, so you'll be safe as long as this is used.
+It would be good practice to call `{% include 'partials/check-fa.twig' %}` in any new template you make which includes FontAwesome icons created without shortcodes.

 If you're not into the whole brevity thing, and in cases like the footer of this Txt theme — where there is no shortcode out of the box that will reproduce it — use markup like this in your Twig:

 ```twig
 <a class="icon brands fab fa-x-twitter" href="https://xcancel.com/{{ account }}"><span class="label">XCancel</span></a>
 ```
-_The main difference is the addition of a `fab` attribute.
+_The main difference is the addition of a `fab` attribute (or `fas`, `far`, `fal`, `fat`).
 This particular theme layout seems to require retaining the `icon brands` classes._

 **Method 2, raw dogging:** Copy (if applicable) and override the Twig block `fa_stylesheet` in your theme's `partials/base.html.twig` template.
 Note that this is nested within the block called`stylesheets`, so if you are also messing with that, you'll need to make sure you don't blitz it.